Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/CSSCMSDataModelModelsPkcs12CertificateResponse.md

 `func (o *CSSCMSDataModelModelsPkcs12CertificateResponse) UnsetStoreIdsInvalidForRenewal()`

 UnsetStoreIdsInvalidForRenewal ensures that no value is present for StoreIdsInvalidForRenewal, not even an explicit nil
+### GetChainFailedToBuild

+`func (o *CSSCMSDataModelModelsPkcs12CertificateResponse) GetChainFailedToBuild() bool`

+GetChainFailedToBuild returns the ChainFailedToBuild field if non-nil, zero value otherwise.

+### GetChainFailedToBuildOk

+`func (o *CSSCMSDataModelModelsPkcs12CertificateResponse) GetChainFailedToBuildOk() (*bool, bool)`

+GetChainFailedToBuildOk returns a tuple with the ChainFailedToBuild field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetChainFailedToBuild

+`func (o *CSSCMSDataModelModelsPkcs12CertificateResponse) SetChainFailedToBuild(v bool)`

+SetChainFailedToBuild sets ChainFailedToBuild field to given value.

+### HasChainFailedToBuild

+`func (o *CSSCMSDataModelModelsPkcs12CertificateResponse) HasChainFailedToBuild() bool`

+HasChainFailedToBuild returns a boolean if a field has been set.

 ### GetKeyfactorRequestId

 `func (o *CSSCMSDataModelModelsPkcs12CertificateResponse) GetKeyfactorRequestId() int32`